oleg-astakhov/microservices-demo/README.md

 ## Focus Point

 I'm primarily a backend software engineer, so frontend is there only for demo purposes.
-I use JQuery and AJAX calls, and they are not the point of interest.
+I use JQuery and AJAX calls, and they are not the point of interest, but they get the work done.

 The focus is on building a [Reactive System](https://www.reactivemanifesto.org/).
 For some of its constituent components, I am employing reactive programming model as well.
 In the best-case scenario—all of them.